methods2022/team04/README.md

 - This analysis was run on Brown's HPC server Oscar using Julia 1.7.2 and VS Code 1.22.
 - One file (ZL_plotting.ipynb) uses IJulia and not VS Code.
+- One file (TS_visualizations.jl) was run externally (not on Oscar) using VSCode 1.67.1 and Julia v1.6.17.
 - On Oscar, the file path to the directory containing the original dataset is: `/gpfs/data/biol1555/0_shared/0_data/synthea/100k_synthea_covid19_csv/`

 ### Code files and descriptions